The Homogenizing Effect of Large Language Models on Human Expression and Thought: When LLMs Meet Human Diversity in Expression and Thought

-LLMs are also profoundly reshaping research practices in the cognitive sciences.
-Their integration into domains such as sociocognitive modeling \citep{kosinski2023theory}, psychological simulation \citep{park2023generative}, even experimentally in place of human participants \citep{aher2023using,pellert2024ai,luo2024large,crockett2023should,dillion2023can}, and ideologically sensitive forecasting \citep{argyle2023out} expands the scope of what it means for a model to represent human diversity.
-This integration makes it critical to examine whether these models preserve human diversity or instead enforce a form of cognitive and linguistic homogenization.
-The risks inherent in this standardization are substantial: homogenized generations may constrain public discourse, reduce the visibility of marginal linguistic forms, and reinforce dominant reasoning templates.
+Extending beyond traditional language-based applications such as summarization tools \citep{zhang2024benchmarking}, LLMs are now involved in tasks once reserved for human, such as sociocognitive modeling \citep{kosinski2023theory}, psychological simulation \citep{park2023generative}, and even experimentally in place of human participants \citep{aher2023using,dillion2023can}, which expands the scope of what it means for LLMs to represent human diversity.
+This integration makes it critical to examine whether these models preserve human diversity or instead enforce a form of cognitive and linguistic homogenization. { Although excessive diversity can introduce costs related to coordination, communication, and coherence, and some degree of standardization may help mitigate these challenges \citep{wang2022inverted}, the risks inherent in this standardization are substantial: } homogenized generations may constrain public discourse, reduce the visibility of marginal linguistic forms, and reinforce dominant reasoning templates.
 They may also suppress the kinds of idiosyncratic language use that signal individual traits or group-specific perspectives \citep{sourati2025shrinking}.
-In complex reasoning tasks, the widespread adoption of chain-of-thought prompting \citep{wei2022chain}, optimized for linear and explicit inference, may disincentivize abstract, intuitive, or associative reasoning styles that are less easily modeled but critical to pluralistic problem-solving \citep{sui2025stop}.
+In complex reasoning tasks, the widespread adoption of \textbf{chain-of-thought prompting} (\citealp{wei2022chain}; see Glossary), optimized for linear and explicit inference, may disincentivize more abstract or intuitive reasoning styles that are harder to model yet crucial for flexible problem-solving \citep{sui2025stop,ziabari2025reasoning}.
 These shifts raise broader concerns: that LLMs, if uncritically integrated, may shape not only how we write but how we think.

+{ Anxieties about technology's influence on language and cognition have a long history, starting with Plato's Phaedrus and his concern that writing would weaken memory.
+Modern research echoes this, showing the Internet enables people to offload knowledge externally, which can inflate confidence in what they know \citep{fisher2015searching}.
+While such externalization has been framed as potentially freeing mental resources for creativity and problem-solving \citep{clark1998extended}, this benefit is less likely to manifest with the widespread adoption of LLMs.

+Unlike prior technologies that primarily aided storage or retrieval, LLMs act as fluent co-reasoners, and at times, standalone ones, participating in writing, problem-solving, and perspective-taking, thereby externalizing not only memory but the articulation and justification of thought.
+As Clark \& Chalmers \citep{clark1998extended} argue, ``Language, thus construed, is not a mirror of our inner states but a complement to them.
+It serves as a tool whose role is to extend cognition in ways that on-board devices cannot.''
+When that linguistic interface is mediated by systems capable of generating reasoning and perspective, much of human cognition risks being relocated outside the individual mind.